adriangs1996/wintry/README.md

 As simple as use

 ```
-$ pip install winter
+$ pip install wintry
 ```

 or with poetry

 ```
-$ poetry add winter
+$ poetry add wintry
 ```

 ## Features
 -----------
-There is a lot more to know about winter:
+There is a lot more to know about Wintry:

 * Stack of patterns (RepositoryPattern, UnitOfWork, ProxyPattern, MVC, Event-Driven-Desing,